tumaer/SciML/lecture/svm.md

 &= \sum_{i=1}^{m} \alpha_{i}^{\star} y^{(i)} \langle x^{(i)}, x \rangle + b^{\star},
 \end{aligned}$$ (mmc_model)

-where $\alpha_{i}$ is only non-zero for support vectors and calls the inner product $\langle x^{(i)}, x \rangle$ which is hence a highly efficient computation.
-As such we have derived the support vector machine for the linear classification of sets.
-The formulation of the optimal set-boundary/decision boundary was formulated as the search for a margin optimization, then transformed into a convex constrained optimization problem, before restricting the contributions of the computation to contributions coming from the _support vectors_, i.e., vectors on the actual decision boundary estimate hence leading to a strong reduction of the problem dimensionality.
+where $\alpha_{i}$ is only non-zero for support vectors and calls the inner product $\langle x^{(i)}, x \rangle$, which is hence a highly efficient computation.
+We have derived the support vector machine for the linear classification of sets.
+The formulation of the optimal set-boundary/decision boundary was formulated as the search for a margin optimization, then transformed into a convex, constrained optimization problem before restricting the contributions of the computation to contributions coming from the _support vectors_, i.e., vectors on the actual decision boundary estimate hence leading to a strong reduction of the problem dimensionality.

 ## Advanced Topics: Soft Margin Classifier (SMC)